 - Choice of 36 suites including the Dalem Jiwo suite set in its own compound – perfect for families and groups of friends

-- Designer suites, some with their own private pools and lounging pavilions
+- Some have their own private pools and lounging pavilions

 - Garden terraces